USS Parle: 1951–1970

 Parle recommissioned on 2 March 1951 at Green Cove Springs, Florida, and following shakedown, operated with the Atlantic Fleet out of Norfolk, Virginia and Nova Scotia.
 During the first quarter of 1952, she underwent training at Guantanamo Bay and was then sent to Key West, in March, for duty as a training ship with the Fleet Sonar School.
 The latter part of the year found her in the North Atlantic and Baltic Sea areas engaged in fleet exercises.

 The succeeding years, through 1958, were spent in training in anti-submarine warfare tactics out of Guantanamo, off the Virginia Capes, and Norfolk with interim periods for overhaul and readiness evaluations.
 Parle periodically provided services to the Fleet Sonar School and type commanders.

 On 1 January 1959, Parle was transferred to the operational control of the Commandant, 5th Naval District and designated as a Naval Reserve Training Ship, Group 1.
 Her complement was reduced, and she was assigned a mobilization crew of Reservists for training and augmentation.
 As a training ship for the reservists, she conducted year-round schedules of two-week cruises, other than periods for upkeep.

 During a heightening of world tensions in August 1961, President John F. Kennedy called for partial mobilization of the Reserves.
 Parle received her reserve crew on 21 October, bringing her to full complement, and she commenced a year of duty with the active fleet.
 Following additional training to peak the performance of her new crew, Parle assumed patrol duties in the Caribbean.

 In July 1962, Parle detached the Reserve crew, and reverted to inactive status as a Reserve Training Ship.
 In August, she was placed in service in reserve, and retained in a training capacity.
 She has since continued her training duties, operating from her Great Lakes home port of Chicago, Illinois, and into 1970, Parle continued a vital service to the U.S. Navy and the U.S. Naval Reserve Training Program.

 Fate

-On 1 July 1970 Parle was decommissioned at Norfolk, Virgnia and struck from the Naval Vessel Register after 20 years and 4 months of total service.
+On 1 July 1970 Parle was decommissioned at Norfolk, Virginia and struck from the Naval Vessel Register after 20 years and 4 months of total service.
 She was the last commissioned U.S. Navy ship based on the Great Lakes and the last WWII era destroyer escort in service.

 On 27 October 1970, Parle was sunk as target off the coast of Florida.